Asbestos Use In The Military

 Asbestosis is a serious respiratory condition caused by the inhalation of asbestos fibers.
 Once breathed in by an individual, the fibers are able to penetrate the lung tissue and cause scarring that can restrict breathing.
 Asbestosis can often lead to other asbestos-related conditions, including mesothelioma.

 Many longshoremen and shipbuilders have been affected by asbestosis.
-In fact, during the 1990’s, ship building and repair was the second highest industry specified on United States death certificates of adult asbestosis victims.
+In fact, during the 1990s, shipbuilding and repair was the second-highest industry specified on the United States death certificates of adult asbestosis victims.
 Those that served in the U.S. Navy are at serious risk for an asbestosis diagnosis.
 Find Out More Here

 About one in three mesothelioma victims is a military veteran.
 Mesothelioma is a rare and fatal form of cancer caused by exposure to asbestos.
 Given that many veterans came into contact with asbestos products during their time of duty, it is not surprising that they are seeing the effects of exposure years or decades after their service.

 Many military veterans are diagnosed with lung cancer after exposure to asbestos during their time of service.
-Not only can asbestos-caused lung cancer develop in the absence of other cancer-causing agents, smoking tobacco combined with exposure can greatly increase a veteran’s chance for an asbestos lung cancer disease.
+Not only can asbestos-caused lung cancer development in the absence of other cancer-causing agents, but smoking tobacco combined with exposure can also greatly increase a veteran’s chance for an asbestos lung cancer disease.

 If a veteran has inhaled both asbestos fibers and tobacco smoke, they should alert their doctor to the possibility of a lung cancer diagnosis within their lifetime.
 It is estimated that 22.2% of veterans in America smoke cigarettes.
 Given the high rate of asbestos exposure in the military, this puts them at even more at risk for the deadly disease.
 Find Out More Here